 You have to be wise about the VPN service you choose if you want to get to Hulu content from Canada.

-As mentioned above, some VPN services are very responsive to blocks.
-But others don’t react at all.
+As mentioned above, some VPN services are better at getting past geo-blocks than others.

 When I want to get to Hulu and other sites that offer United States exclusive content, I use StrongVPN.

 StrongVPN always reacts to geo-blocks quickly to ensure that their customers always have access to American content.
 When Netflix or Hulu update their block list, we’ve found that StrongVPN tends to react as soon as they know that there is a problem.

 According to StrongVPN’s FAQ page, you can get your money back if you aren’t satisfied by their VPN service.

 Once you get a StrongVPN account, just login and verify for yourself that you can get to Hulu.
 If there are any problems, you can cancel.